AhmedElyacoubiForJ/inventoryapp/readme.md

-## Inventory Spring Boot application, Frontend w.
-Thymeleaf and Backend Spring Data JPA
+## Inventory Spring Boot application, FE.
+Thymeleaf and BE.
+Spring Data JPA
 ### Version 0.1

 ### Plan is to implement CRUD operations on One-To-Many relationships in 3 cases: